vippsas/vipps-checkout/vipps-checkout-api.md

 #### AddressFields false example

-If you do not need the address from a user you can disable it using Elements set to PaymentAndContactInfo, resulting in the following personal details form.
+If you do not need the address from a user you can disable it using Elements set to `PaymentAndContactInfo`, resulting in the following personal details form.

 ![Address_field_false_form](resources/addressfields_false_form.png)